Keyboard shortcuts

 • Drag a .glb into the viewport to spawn a model entity.

 • Drop new files into assets/ from your file manager.
-Bevy’s file_watcher is on in the templates, so they show up without a manual refresh.
+The editor watches assets/, so they show up without a manual refresh.

 If you only need a texture and no PBR parameters, this is the path.
 The “texture browser” that older docs and tutorials mention is just this panel filtered to images.